kd-research/GameAutoMakeServer/README.md

 ### Quick Play Arcade API

-The Quick Play Arcade API is built using the Grape framework and is mounted at the root path with a `/v1` prefix.
+The Quick Play Arcade API is built using the Grape framework and is mounted at the root path with `/v1` and `/v2` prefixes.
 The API interacts with several key data models including `ClientTerminal`, `ScoreBoard::Score`, and `PublishedGame`.

+#### V2 API Endpoints

+##### Game Customization and Generation
+- `POST /v2/customize_game`: Modifies an existing game based on uploaded assets and a natural language request
+- `POST /v2/generate_game`: Creates a new game based on a natural language description

-#### Key API Endpoints
+#### V1 API Endpoints

 ##### Device Registration
 - `GET /v1/register_device`: Registers a new device and returns a token for subsequent API calls